vmware/singleton/content/en/docs/overview/singleton-service/configurations/enable-product-white-list.md

     "SampleAPP": ["1.0.0"]
 }
 ```
-The products list in thie file will be supported by Singleton Service, it's not related to *version*, only **productName**.
+The products in this file will be supported by Singleton Service, it's not related to *version*, only **productName**.

 **Notes**:
 1. This configuration file will be loaded into cache when Singleton Service starts.
-Please restart Singleton Service if any changes for this configuration file.
+Please restart Singleton Service if any change for this configuration file.

 2. If you use Singleton Service S3 build, please also put this configuration file into local folder `.\l10n\bundles\` with Singleton Service S3 build together.
 Don't move it to AWS storage.